What is your favorite campus tradition? Singing the Alma Mater after any big event.

 What is your favorite thing about dorm life?
 Being able to interact with a couple of the kindest people I have ever met.
 Plus, there’s always something going on at Ryan Hall.

 What clubs/activities are you involved in?
-I work as an assistant for Student Programs at the Kellogg Institute for International Studies, I am the Co-Head of Logistics for the Human Development Conference, and I work as a research assistant under the International Scholars Program.
-I am also a member of the Student International Business Council, Jubilee Initiative for Financial Inclusion, and the Sophomore Class Council.
+I worked as a student assistant for the Marketing and Special Events department of RecSports.
+I also worked as a research assistant for Professor Karen Richman under Kellogg’s International Scholars Program.
+I am a member of the Student Union Board and the Student International Business Council.

 What made you choose Notre Dame?
 The great sense of community that I felt the minute I got to campus as a prospective student and the myriad of opportunities I saw Notre Dame provided to its students.